mikedef/CarND-MPC-Project/README.md

 ---
 ## Model Predictive Control
+In this project you'll implement Model Predictive Control to drive the car around the track.
+This time however you're not given the cross track error, you'll have to calculate that yourself!
+Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 ### The Model
 #### Student describes their model in detail.
 This includes the state, actuators and update equations.
+The model takes in parameters from the simulator to define the cars state ` state << x, y, psi, v, cte, epsi;`